-Hearing or seeing tragedy, such as in movies or on TV, can develop a deep fear of death.
+Experiencing tragedy, as shared on the daily news, reading social media, or watching movies these days, can develop a deep fear of death.
 They may worry about dying or worry that their mom or dad may die based upon the what they saw in the film.
 Extreme comments made by a few students centered around types of death they feared; for example, drowning, buried alive, torture, and a car accident.
 Fear can continue to feed upon itself and cause deep depression and anxiety.

 Again, knowing how to talk to your teen in these types of situations will help them break free from this shadow.
 Often, sharing fears you had at this age will help them emotionally work through a particular fear to develop courage.

 Even though I walk through the valley of the shadow of death,